libssh2/libssh2/docs/libssh2_version.md

 # RETURN VALUE

-The version number of libssh2 is returned as a pointer to a zero terminated string or NULL if the *required_version* is not fulfilled.
+The version number of libssh2 is returned as a pointer to a null-terminated string or NULL if the *required_version* is not fulfilled.

 # EXAMPLE